Cycling in the Netherlands: History

 Cycling became popular in the Netherlands a little later than it did in the United States and Britain, which experienced their bike booms in the 1880s, but by the 1890s the Dutch were already building dedicated paths for cyclists.
 By 1911, the Dutch owned more bicycles per capita than any other country in Europe.

 The ownership and use of bicycles continued to increase and in 1940 there were around four million bicycles in a population of eight million.
-Half of these bicycles disappeared during the German occupation, but after the war the use of bicycles quickly returned to normal and continued at a high level until 1960 (annual distance covered by bicycle for each inhabitant: 1500 km).
+Half of these bicycles disappeared during the German occupation, but after the war the use of bicycles quickly returned to normal and continued at a high level until 1960 (annual distance covered by bicycle for each inhabitant: 1500 km; 1000 miles).
 Then, much like it had in other developed nations, the privately owned motor car became more affordable and therefore more commonly in use and bicycles as a result less popular.
-That is: ownership still remained high, but use fell to around 800 km annually.
+That is: ownership still remained high, but use fell to around 800 km (500 miles) annually.
 Even so, the number of Dutch people cycling was very high compared to other European nations.

 The trend away from the bicycle and towards motorised transport only began to decrease in the 1970s when Dutch people took to the streets to protest against the high number of child deaths on the roads: in some years over 500 children were killed in collisions with motor vehicles.
 This protest movement, initiated by Maartje van Putten (later a MEP), was known as the Stop de Kindermoord ("Stop the Child Murder").

 The success of this movement—along with other factors, such as the oil shortages of 1973–74 and the publication of the CROW Design Manual for Bicycle Traffic—turned government policy around.
 The country began to restrict urban motor vehicle use and direct its focus on growth towards other forms of transport, with the bicycle perceived as critical in making streets safer and towns and cities more people-friendly and livable.